UBC-MDS/DSCI-522_Team12/CONTRIBUTING.md

 ## Code of conduct

 We have adopted a code of conduct about what we expect from our contributors.
-Please visit `TODO` for guidelines about proper actions within this project.
+Please visit `code-of-conduct.md` for guidelines about proper actions within this project.

 ## We are working through GitHub